omarbenites/meta-programming-in-r/chapters/02_anatomy_of_a_function.md

 eval(body(f), formals(f))
 ```

 Things get a little more complicated if default parameters refer to each other.
-This has to do with the evaluation environment is set up and not so much with how expressions are evaluated, but consider an example where one default parameter refers to another.
+This has to do with the evaluation environment is set up and not so much with how expressions are evaluated but consider an example where one default parameter refers to another.

 ```{r}
 f <- function(x = y, y = 5) x + y